-Breast tomosynthesis is now available at the Women’s Health Center, located at 17333 S. LaGrange Road, in Tinley Park, or at Palos Hospital.
-To schedule a mammogram, please call (708) 827-2030 and be sure to request breast tomosynthesis.
+Breast tomosynthesis is now available at the Women’s Health Center, located at Palos Health South Campus in Orland Park, or at Palos Hospital.
+To schedule a mammogram, please call 708-827-2030 and be sure to request breast tomosynthesis.

-Early detection is key in the fight against breast cancer, and Palos Hospital’s Women’s Center offers 3D Mammography™ to help screen for the disease at more treatable stages.
+Early detection is key in the fight against breast cancer, and Palos Health's Women’s Health Center offers 3D Mammography™ to help screen for the disease at more treatable stages.

 With breast tomosynthesis, a three-dimensional image of the breast tissue is produced, helping radiologists identify and characterize individual breast structures without the confusion of overlapping tissue.

 “Although extremely good, regular 2D mammography does not find all cancers,” says Rachelle C. Centeno, D.O., a radiologist at Palos Hospital.
 “Approximately 10 percent of breast cancers are not seen by regular mammography and therefore, there is always a push for improvements.”

 Adding a 3D™ Mammogram to a traditional 2D mammogram only takes an additional five seconds and the benefits are shown in the numbers.
 Tomosynthesis has a 40 percent higher invasive cancer detection rate than conventional 2D mammography alone.
 The technology gives radiologists increased confidence with up to a 40 percent reduction in recall rates.

 The tomosynthesis screening experience is similar to a traditional mammography.
 During the exam, multiple, low-dose images of the breast are acquired at different angles.
 These images are then used to create a series of one-millimeter thick slices that can be viewed as a 3D™ reconstruction of the breast.